Now that we have set up our own project, we are ready to explore the data, and use it for traffic analysis.

 Let’s unlink the timelines and set a different time filter on both maps:

-To unlink the timelines, click on the link button in the top right corner of the second timeline.
+Click on the link button in the top right corner of the second timeline.

 The split view capability enables other side-by-side analysis use cases: